underscoreio/essential-slick/src/pages/4-data_modelling.md

   (_.id, onDelete=ForeignKeyAction.Cascade)
 ~~~

-Providing Slicks DDL command has been run for the table,
+Providing Slick's `schema` command has been run for the table,
 or the SQL `ON DELETE CASCADE` action has been manually applied to the database,
 the following action will remove HAL from the `users` table,
 and all of the messages that HAL sent: